vladfrangu/vladfrangu/README.md

 - 🤖 [`GAwesomeBot`] - a super customizable [`Discord`] bot that brings fun, utilities and many other things right in your sever!
 - 🤖 [`Auttaja`] - a super powerful [`Discord`] moderation bot to keep your server in check
 - 🏳️‍🌈 [`pfp.lgbt`] - a simple UI to add pride flags to your images or GIFs
-- 👯 [`DumbDogDiner`] - a team building Minecraft plugins for our own Minecraft server (or yours if you want to use them 👍)
+- 👯 [`SolteraGG`] - a team building Minecraft plugins for our own Minecraft server (or yours if you want to use them 👍)
 - 👯 [`Gay Geeks`] - a team building custom bots and tools to enhance the Gay Geeks [`Discord`] server experience
 - 👯 [`Discord.JS`] - a powerful Node.JS library for interacting with Discord's API
 - 👯 [`Sapphire`] - an extremely flexible set of utilities to aid you with writing Discord Bots